 If numbers mean a lot to you, feast your eyes below.
 If they don’t, then just take our word for it: the HTC One is a blindingly quick phone.

-HTC One – red version
+HTC One – all the colours

 We don’t usually do a separate page for a new colour variant of a phone – but we’re willing to make an exception in this case for a couple of reasons.